gangiswag/llm-reranker/README.md

 # FIRST: Faster Improved Listwise Reranking with Single Token Decoding

-This repository contains the code for the paper [FIRST: Faster Improved Listwise Reranking with Single Token Decoding](https://arxiv.org/pdf/2406.15657)
+This repository contains the code for the paper [FIRST: Faster Improved Listwise Reranking with Single Token Decoding](https://arxiv.org/pdf/2406.15657) and the reranker code for the paper [CoRNStack: High-Quality Contrastive Data for Better Code Ranking](https://arxiv.org/abs/2412.01007).

 FIRST is a novel listwise LLM reranking approach leveraging the output logits of the first generated identifier to obtain a ranked ordering of the input candidates directly.
 FIRST incorporates a learning-to-rank loss during training, prioritizing ranking accuracy for the more relevant passages.